 This Akbar Birbal collection by Amar Chitra Katha lets you enjoy the various facades of this clever minister, from genius to justice.
 Part detective, part psychologist, he never failed to nab a wrongdoer.
 His methods might have been unorthodox – he once summoned a tree as the key witness in a case – but he never failed to get the desired results.
 Akbar and Birbal stories were originally spread by the ministers and visitors at the royal court.
 Over the generations, these stories were penned down, narrated, and enacted too.
-Akbar and Birbal stories have proven to be one of the best moral stories for kids.
+The evergreen stories of Akbar and Birbal stories have proven to be some of the best moral stories for kids.

 Tales of Raman of Tenali: